isabella232/rtos-docs-pr.pl-pl/rtos-docs/filex/chapter4.md

 ## <a name="fx_media_volume_get_extended"></a>fx_media_volume_get_extended

-Pobiera nazwę nośnika z wcześniej otwartym nośnikiem
+Pobiera nazwę woluminu nośnika wcześniej otwartego nośnika

 ### <a name="prototype"></a>Prototype